Mursi people

 The Mursi (or Mun as they refer to themselves) are a Surmic ethnic group in Ethiopia.
-They principally reside in the Debub Omo Zone of the South Ethiopia Regional State, close to the border with South Sudan.
+They mostly reside in the Debub Omo Zone of the South Ethiopia Regional State, near the border with South Sudan.
 According to the 2007 national census, there are 11,500 Mursi, 848 of whom live in urban areas; of the total number, 92.25% live in the South Ethiopia Regional State.